Robert Graham (New Zealand politician)

-Robert Graham (15 May 1820 – 26 May 1885) was a 19th-century New Zealand politician in the Auckland area.
+Robert Graham (15 May 1820 – 26 May 1885) was a 19th-century New Zealand politician in Auckland Province.

 Early life

 Graham was born in 1820 in the parish of Barony in Glasgow, Scotland.
 His parents were Barbara Stirling Rennie and the farmer and coal merchant Robert Graham.
 His brother was David Graham.

+Outside of politics Graham was involved in stock breeding in both Ellerslie and at Motutapu Island.
+He was also friends with Sir George Grey.

 Political career

 He represented the Southern Division electorate (containing Waikato, Coromandel, the Bay of Plenty, and East Cape) in the 2nd New Zealand Parliament from 1855 to 1860, and then represented the Franklin electorate in the 3rd Parliament and the 4th Parliament from 1861 to 1868, when he resigned.

 He was the fifth Superintendent of Auckland from 1862 to 1865.
 Prior to this, he had represented the Southern Division electorate on the Provincial Council from 1855 to 1857, and he represented the Franklin electorate from 1865 to 1869.
 Graham was a major proponent of the Panmure Bridge, and formally laid the final cornerstone at a ceremony in October 1865, soon after stepping down as the Superintendent of Auckland.